AdobeDocs/experience-manager-64.en/help/sites-administering/livefyre.md

    >[!NOTE]
    >
-   >Folders must have Cloud Configurations enabled in their properites before Livefyre configurations can be added to them.
+   >Folders must have Cloud Configurations enabled in their properties before Livefyre configurations can be added to them.
 Configuration folders are created and managed in the Configuration Browser.
    >
    >
    >You cannot create a name for a configuration—it is referenced by the path of the folder it is in.
 You can only have one configuration per folder.